-This is Zhenyi He, a PhD student in NYU Future Reality Lab(FRL) advised by Professor Ken Perlin.
-Currently, I am working on Virtual Reality (VR) and Augmented Reality(AR) especially in Human-Computer Interaction (HCI) area.
+This is Zhenyi He, a Ph.D. student in NYU Future Reality Lab(FRL) advised by Professor Ken Perlin.
+Currently, I am working on Virtual Reality (VR) and Augmented Reality(AR) as well as the Human-Computer Interaction (HCI) area.
 See my CV and research statement.

 Welcome to my reality.
 I’d appreciate it if you enjoy any second of my work.
 Contact me if your interests collide with mine.
 Leave comments or email me: firstname.lastname@example.org.